coderrio/Coderr.Documentation/docs/client/libraries/aspnet-mvc5/install.md

 Install the nuget package called `coderr.client.aspnet.mvc5`, if you haven't already.

-Next, you need to tell the codeRR library what server it should upload all error reports to.
+Next, you need to tell the Coderr library what server it should upload all error reports to.

 PLease add the following code in your `global.asax` or `Startup.cs`.